-- Culture is about roles, rules, and practices that shape behavior

-- Culture is characteristic of groups

-- Culture is learned

-- Individual members of a culture may experience the culture differently - Culture is dynamic, it changes with time and other circumstances - Cultural groups borrow and share practices from other cultural groups
+- Culture is about roles, rules, and practices that shape behavior - Culture is characteristic of groups - Culture is learned - Individual members of a culture may experience the culture differently - Culture is dynamic, it changes with time and other circumstances - Cultural groups borrow and share practices from other cultural groups

-Caring for and Educating Children with Special Needs: Using Child First Language Using child first language means saying, "a child who has Down's syndrome" rather than, "a Down's syndrome child."
+Caring for and Educating Children with Special Needs: Using Child-First Language

+Using Child- First language means saying "a child who has Down's syndrome" rather than "this is a Down's syndrome child."
+We call this way of referring to children's special needs 'child-first language'.
 It is a more respectful way to talk about children.
 Let's practice rephrasing the terms on this list.